 The I2C (Inter Integrated Circuit) bus is a half-duplex, bidirectional two-wire synchronous serial bus developed by PHILIPS.
 When the I2C bus transmits data, only two signal lines are needed, one is a bidirectional data line SDA (serial data), and the other is a bidirectional clock line SCL (serial clock).
-The SPI bus has two lines for receiving data and transmitting data between the master and slave devices, while the I2C bus only uses one line for data transmission and reception.
+The SPI bus has two lines for receiving data and sending data between the master and slave devices, while the I2C bus only uses one line for data transmission and reception.

-I2C operates in the same master-slave mode as SPI.
-Unlick SPI, which only supports one master device, I2C allows for the presence of multiple master devices.
-Each device connected to the bus has a unique address.
-The master device initiates data transmission and generates a clock signal, and the slave device is addressed by the master device.
-Only one master device is allowed at the same time.
+I2C works in the same master-slave mode as SPI, which is different from the one-master-multiple-slave structure of SPI.
+It allows multiple master devices to exist at the same time.
+Each device connected to the bus has a unique address, and the master device starts data transmission.
+And generate a clock signal, the slave device is addressed by the master device, and only one master device is allowed at the same time.

-2.5.2 Access I2C Bus Device
+2.5.2 Access I2C bus device

-In general, the I2C device of the MCU is used as a master device that communicates with slave devices.
-In RT-Thread, the I2C master device is virtualized as an I2C bus device, and the I2C slave device communicates with the I2C bus through the I2C device interface.
+In general, the I2C device of the MCU is used as a master and a slave to communicate.
+In RT-Thread, the I2C master is virtualized as an I2C bus device, and the I2C slave communicates with the I2C bus through the I2C device interface.
 The relevant interfaces are as follows:

-Function Description
+Function Describe

-rt_device_find() Obtain the device handle based on the I 2 C bus device name
+rt_device_find() Obtain the device handle based on the I2C bus device name

 rt_i2c_transfer() Transfer data

-2.5.3 Find I2C Bus Device
+2.5.3 Find I2C bus device

-Before using the I^2C bus device, you need to obtain the device handle according to the I^2C bus device name, and then you can operate the I^2C bus device.
+Before using the I2C bus device, you need to obtain the device handle according to the I2C bus device name, and then you can operate the I2C bus device.
 The function to find the device is as follows:

 rt_device_t rt_device_find(const char name)

-Parameter Description
+Parameter Describe

 name I2C bus device name

-Return -
+return -

 The device handle Find the corresponding device will return the corresponding device handle

 RT_NULL The corresponding device object was not found

-2.5.4 Data Transfer
+2.5.4 Data transfer

 After getting the I2C bus device handle, you can use rt_i2c_transfer() for data transfer.
-The function prototype is shown as follows:
+The function prototype looks like this:

-rt_size_t rt_i2c_transfer(struct rt_i2c_bus_device bus, struct rt_i2c_msg msgs[], rt_uint32_t num) Parameter Description bus I2C bus device handle msgs[] Pointer to an array of messages to transmit num The number of elements in the message array
+rt_size_t rt_i2c_transfer(struct rt_i2c_bus_device bus, struct rt_i2c_msg msgs[], rt_uint32_t num) Parameter Describe bus I2C bus device handle msgs[] Pointer to an array of messages to transmit num The number of elements in the message array return - The number of elements in the message array Success Error code Failed

-Return -

-The number of elements in the message array Success

-Error code Failed